Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Abstract

 Here, we develop ELGRIN, a statistical model that simultaneously combines knowledge on interspecific interactions (\textit{i.e.}, the metanetwork), environmental data and species occurrences to tease apart their relative effects on species distributions.
 Instead of focusing on single effects of pairwise species interactions, which have little sense in complex communities, ELGRIN contrasts the overall effect of species interactions to that of the environment.

-Using various simulated and empirical data, we demonstrate the suitability of ELGRIN to address the objectives for various types of interspecific interactions like mutualism, competition and trophic interactions.
+Using various simulated and empirical data, we demonstrate the suitability of ELGRIN to address the objectives for various types of interspecific interactions like mutualism, competition and trophic interactions. \blue{We then apply the model on vertebrate trophic networks in the European Alps to map the effect of biotic interactions on species distributions.}

 Data on ecological networks are everyday increasing and we believe the time is ripe to mobilize these data to better understand biodiversity patterns.
 ELGRIN provides this opportunity to unravel how interspecific interactions actually influence species distributions.